DhavalSharma19/ISSU_Tool_Automation/README.md

 We store this in post_running_config by calling .get_running_config_dict(). <br>

 ### Comparing Pre_Post Running Config Snapshot :- <br>
-After ISSU in this function we compare two configuration dicts and return the differences with the help of the function <br>
+After ISSU in this function we compare two configuration dicts and return the differences with the help of the function.
+We pass pre and post running configs that we stored earlier here as arguments. <br>

 api.compare_config_dicts(). <br>
         Takes Args: <br>